An actor can be any person, role, organization, application, system, and so on, that interacts with the system being modeled.

 When you select an item in the Explorer, it is displayed in the main content area, where you view and configure base artifact details.

-In Storyteller, Reuse Merge is a feature that allows you to select the properties, relationships, attachments, sub artifacts, and documents to keep when reconciling artifacts with a reuse relationship.
+In Blueprint, Reuse Merge is a feature that allows you to select the properties, relationships, attachments, sub artifacts, and documents to keep when reconciling artifacts with a reuse relationship.

 A Model is a base artifact type that you can use to create a variety of different diagrams types, including BPMN.